Namratasanger/Strategic-Hospital-Management-System/README.md

 ## Stratergic hospital Management System with QR code system.

+Note : The application was previously deployed at the herokuapp.However, because of the recent change of the service it is not free hence the deployed link is not working.

 For the live preview of the application click on [View Application](https://strategic-hospital-system.herokuapp.com/)

 This is the hospital management system project using the following technologies: